foucherjocelyn/transcendance/ft_transcendence/design_api.md

 ## Add a new player to a game

 Add a new player to a game.
-Only the owner of the game can add a new player.
+Only the websocket server is allowed access.

 ```typescript
 POST /api/v1/game/<game_id>/player/add